founder278/SCU-32/README.md

 # SCU•32
+SCU-32 is a coherence-based research architecture for understanding, diagnosing, and governing complex institutional systems.
+---

 ## Structural Coherence Architecture for Adaptive Systems

 SCU•32 is a coherence-based architecture for understanding, diagnosing, and governing complex institutional systems.